ericardomuten/profile-page/content/event/example/index.md

 ---
-abstract: >-
-  IEEE SIES GST with its sub-chapters MTT-S and Computer Society in feature conducted a Symposium which is an Academic Convention wherein the invited Industry Experts will speak about a particular subject of their research.
+abstract: IEEE SIES GST with its sub-chapters MTT-S and Computer Society in feature conducted a Symposium which is an Academic Convention wherein the invited Industry Experts will speak about a particular subject of their research.
 The topics ran along the track of a theme for the Symposium.
 The target is to create an educational and orderly ambience where ideas are addressed and exchanged.

-  Subtopics Covered:

-  Quantum Computing using Microwaves,

-  Innovations/ Applications using Quantum Computing,

-  Future scope of Quantum Computing.
 slides: ""
 url_pdf: ""
 summary: An example talk using Wowchemy's Markdown slides feature.